Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for hidden treasures.

 Overall excellence leads to next-level performance because your operational house is in order.
 In truth, your operational excellence meaning can be whatever your company decides it is.

-Many believe operational excellence means performing better than your peers through growing revenue and lowering costs.
-It’s also a mentality deeply ingrained in your company culture that empowers your workforce to continuously improve.
+Many believe the core principles of operational excellence mean performing better than your peers through growing revenue and lowering Operational Costs.
+It’s also a mentality deeply ingrained in your company culture that empowers your workforce for continuous improvement.

 According to BTOES (Business Transformation & Operational Excellence):

 “Companies in pursuit of operational excellence do two things significantly differently than other companies: they manage their business and operational processes systematically and invest in developing the right culture.”

 Operational excellence is based on methodologies such as Six Sigma, Lean Management, Kaizen, and the Shingo Model.
 Each method has its own set of core principles to help guide your decisions.